Why Nigerian-Americans Strive So Hard at School

 Because no other US immigrant community has soared so high in education.

-Late last year, the Whitney Museum of American Art in New York opened an exhibit that, at first, seemed legitimately African.
+In 2017 , the Whitney Museum of American Art in New York held an exhibit that, at first, seemed legitimately African.
 To Wander Determined featured portraits of two aristocratic families: the UmuEze Amara, one of the oldest noble clans of Nigeria, and the Obafemi, a minor house of traders and ambassadors.

 A placard explained: “ … their lordships hope to engage visitors in an intimate experience of life between these two prestigious Nigerian houses.”
 It was signed by Toyin Ojih Odutola, deputy private secretary, Udoka House, Lagos.
 A familiarity with the work of Odutola, however, exposes her artist’s ruse — an imaginative play on Nigerian-American class consciousness and the so-called Nigerian “superiority complex.”